 06 of 10

-This easy Moroccan chicken tagine recipe is particularly delicious when prepared in a clay or ceramic tagine with free-range chicken (called djaj bildi in Morocco).
+This easy Moroccan chicken and onion tagine recipe is particularly delicious when prepared in a clay or ceramic tagine with free-range chicken (called djaj bildi in Morocco).
 Although well-seasoned, the dish is not spicy and won't overshadow the prized flavor of a free-range bird.
 The onions, some of which caramelize during cooking, add a subtle sweetness that brings all the flavors together.

 07 of 10